 Wouldn’t it be nice if everything is as smooth as sailing on open waters?
 Oh yes! it definitely will make life easy, but all are not as easy as it seems.
-Just like open back headphones versus close back headphones, the similarities and differences can be very confusing.
+Just like open-back headphones versus close back headphones, the similarities and differences can be very confusing.
 One can easily develop a personal love for these headphones design and functionalities, that is the simple reason we have a duty to tell others more about them.
 So, let’s dive in together and explore in more detail.
 Read the updated Bluetooth safety, Is Bluetooth Safe?

 There are 3 main different types of headphones